adrianyau/Microsoft-Fabric-Project/README.md

 2. Create a Lakehouse - The storage of data in a single location from multiple files.

-3. Create a Warehouse - The consolidation of data to be queried for reporting.
+3. Create a Warehouse - The consolidation of data to be queried and optimized for reporting.

 4. Create a Pipeline - The process of extracting, transforming, and loading (ETL) data from the Lakehouse to Warehouse creating tables under a schema.